Catasto

 — Certified Start-of-Activity Notice What does SCIA mean in Italy?

 SCIA (Segnalazione Certificata di Inizio Attivita) is a certified notification for the start of construction works or commercial activities.
-In the property context, SCIA is required for renovation works that go beyond simple maintenance — such as changes to the floor plan, merging rooms, or change of use.
+In the property context, SCIA is required for renovation works that go beyond routine maintenance, such as changes to the floor plan, combining rooms, or a change of use.
 The SCIA is submitted by a technician (Geometra, architect, or engineer) to the municipality and allows construction to begin immediately.
 For extensive conversions, a building permit (Permesso di costruire) is required instead.

 IMU

 IMU (Imposta Municipale Unica) is the Italian property tax.
 It is levied by the municipality and based on the cadastral value (Rendita catastale), multiplied by a coefficient depending on property type.
-Important: for a primary residence (Prima casa) in cadastral categories A2-A7, NO IMU is due.
-For second homes (Seconda casa), holiday properties, and luxury properties (categories A1, A8, A9), IMU applies — the tax rate is between 0.4% and 1.06% of the cadastral value, depending on the municipality.
+Primary residences (Prima casa) in cadastral categories A2-A7 are exempt.
+For second homes (Seconda casa), holiday properties, and luxury properties (categories A1, A8, A9), IMU applies.
+The tax rate is between 0.4% and 1.06% of the cadastral value, depending on the municipality.
 Payment is biannual: June and December.

 Cedolare secca